image

 8 Facts About Continuous Improvement Managers

-Continuous Improvement Managers (CIM):
+1. Continuous Improvement Managers Drive Operational Efficiency

-lead, coordinate and manage teams at manufacturing facilities.
-They use business improvement techniques such as the six sigma and the pillars of continuous integration to implement improvements and procedures.
-Overall, they improve the productivity of food factories, which could lead to higher margins, less waste and better worker relations.
+Continuous Improvement Managers (CIM) lead, coordinate and manage teams at manufacturing facilities.
+They use business improvement techniques such as six sigma and the pillars of continuous improvement to implement production improvements and procedures.
+Overall, they improve the productivity of food factories, which could lead to higher margins, less waste and better working environments.

 • Total Productive Maintenance: A holistic approach to equipment maintenance that emphasizes proactive and preventative maintenance to maximize the efficiency of equipment.